 15 - Build out relevant FAQs and include Schema

-Google has changed the way it ranks content to better match how people search (also referred to as ‘searcher intent’), especially as voice search becomes more common.
+Google has changed the way it ranks content to better match how people search (also referred to as search intent), especially as voice search becomes more common.
 People often search by asking questions, so Google looks for content that answers their questions.

-By utilizing this method correctly, you can actually appear above position #1 in Google for the search term.
+By utilizing this method and implementing structured data markup correctly, you can actually appear above position #1 in Google for the search term.
 How’s that for an SEO top-tip?

 16 - Reverse engineer your competitor’s success

-SEO competitive analysis involves looking at the keywords, content, and links that are working for your competition.
-You can see what’s working for others and reverse-engineer their organic (and paid) digital marketing tactics in order to improve upon your own success.
+SEO competitive analysis involves looking at the keywords (including search volume), content, and links that are working for your competition.
+You can see what’s working for others and reverse-engineer their organic (and paid) digital marketing tactics in order to improve upon your own SEO lead generation success.

-Start doing this by searching your top keywords in Google and then looking at the websites that are currently ranking on page #1.
-If you have access to any of the industry-standard SEO tools, this step of obtaining all of this information on your competitor’s will be much easier.
+Start doing this by searching your top keywords in Google and then looking at the websites that currently appear on page #1 of the organic search results.
+If you have access to any industry-standard SEO software, this step of obtaining all of this information on your competitors will be much easier.

 17 - Use industry-relevant keywords on service pages

-Service pages can be difficult to rank in Google, depending on the competition (amongst other factors).
+Service pages can be difficult to rank in Google (and other search engines), depending on the competition (amongst other factors).
 For most businesses, homepages and blog posts are what is most likely to rank.
-Getting service pages to rank should be a main goal, as this is usually where you make your money.
+Driving more search traffic to your service pages to rank should be the main goal, as this is usually where you make your money.